MediahelpSverige/lundsjo/wp-content/plugins/media-from-ftp/readme.txt

 * If you want to add the mime type that can be used in the media library to each file type, Please use the <a href="http://wordpress.org/plugins/mime-types-plus/">Mime Types Plus</a>.

 = I will not find a file with name like this: a-b-0x0.jpg. =
-* Media from FTP Settings -> Settings -> Search method for the exclusion of the thumbnail
+* Media from FTP Search & Register -> Screen Options -> Search method for the exclusion of the thumbnail
 * Check of "Unusual selection. if you want to search for filename that contains such -0x0.
 It is low speed."

 = Where is it better to upload files? =